wp-plugins/googlegraph/readme.txt

 = 0.2.1 =
 * Fixing the versioning across the files
 * Moving Screenshots to assets folder
+= 0.2.2 =
+* Adding the banner for the Wordpress.org plug-in page

 == Upgrade Notice ==
 = 0.2 =